phovea/phovea.github.io/tutorials/tutorial_integrate_matrix_angular.md

 Using Angular's build-in two-way data binding we can make the table editable and automatically updateable by binding an _input_ field to the appropriate matrix cell.

-Caleydo's heat-map is linked to the Angular app via custom events emitted by Angular's matrix and matrix selection, and Caleydo's matrix implementation.
+Phovea's heat-map is linked to the Angular app via custom events emitted by Angular's matrix and matrix selection, and Phovea's matrix implementation.

 Finally we have to make our JavaScript code available to Angular by registering all components; e.g. third-party libraries, services, factories, controllers and directives.